 I’ve been here for just over five years now.
 Five years!
 It seems simultaneously incredible and yet entirely natural – when I arrived in Rome, five years felt like a milestone I’d never hit.
 Even the one-year mark seemed hazy and far-off; when you throw yourself headfirst into a new culture, getting to the end of each week feels like a milestone.
 And then, somehow, time sped up and the years started to pile up, with each one that passed leaving me feeling more and more comfortably entrenched in my life here in Rome.

-My actual five-year Italy anniversary slipped by completely unnoticed at the beginning of September, while Alessandro and I were in Palermo for a few days.
+My actual five-year Italy anniversary slipped by completely unnoticed at the beginning of September, while I was in Palermo for a few days.
 I didn’t love Palermo as much as I thought I would (but that’s another story for another day), so arriving back in Rome a few days later felt particularly good.
 My city.
 Not mine in the same way as it belongs to a Roman who’s grown up here, but mine because I chose it.
 Mine because I continue to choose it, even when it confounds me, exasperates me to the point of tears or does its best to make me feel like an outsider looking in.

 I remember, sometime in my first couple of months in Rome, going to one of those excessively awkward expat events intended to get people to meet and mingle.
 Not knowing anyone there, I wedged myself into a group chosen at random, which happened to be made up of people who had been living in Italy for years already – the kind of people who spoke what sounded like perfectly fluent, accent-less Italian, who knew the city inside and out, and who were extremely vocal about its downsides and shortcomings.